victorock/scaleio2-docker/README.md

 ### Content and Scripting:

-- File /usr/local/scripts/start.sh is called when the non base containers starts.
+- Call /usr/local/scripts/start.sh to trigger installation of specific packages.

-- File /usr/local/scripts/setup.sh is called to proceed with configuration.
+- Call /usr/local/scripts/setup.sh to trigger configuration.

 - Puppet is installed inside of all containers.